elastisys/compliantkubernetes/docs/operator-manual/maintenance.md

 In short, there are three levels of maintenance that should be performed on a regular basis.

 - Patching the underlying OS on the nodes
-- Upgrading the Compliant Kubernetes application stack
+- Upgrading the Welkin application stack
-- Upgrading Compliant Kubernetes-Kubespray
+- Upgrading Welkin-Kubespray

 Let's go through them one by one.

 ### Patching the nodes

-Security patches for the underlying OS on the nodes is constantly being released, and to ensure your environment is secured, the nodes that run Compliant Kubernetes must be updated with these patches.
+Security patches for the underlying OS on the nodes is constantly being released, and to ensure your environment is secured, the nodes that run Welkin must be updated with these patches.
 We recommend that you use the [AutomaticSecurityUpdates](https://help.ubuntu.com/community/AutomaticSecurityUpdates) feature that is available in Ubuntu (similar feature exist in other distros) to install these updates.
 Note that the nodes still need to be rebooted for some of these updates to be applied.
 In order to reboot the nodes, you can either use a tool like [kured](https://github.com/kubereboot/kured) or you can do it manually by logging on to the nodes and rebooting them manually.